hiroakis/docker-sensu-server/README.md

 ## Installation

-Install from docker index or build you own
+Install from docker index or build from Dockerfile

 ```
 docker pull hiroakis/docker-sensu-server